ckeditor/ckeditor5-dev/packages/ckeditor5-dev-ci/README.md

 - ⚙️ **`ckeditor5-dev-ci-trigger-snyk-scan`**

   Publishes Snyk code and dependency snapshots for the current branch.
-  It configures the Snyk CLI to use the EU endpoint and the provided organization, then runs `snyk code test --report` and `snyk monitor --all-projects`.
+  It configures the Snyk CLI to use the EU endpoint and the provided organization, then runs `snyk code test --report` and `snyk monitor --all-projects --detection-depth=2`.

   **Environment variables:**
   - `SNYK_TOKEN` &mdash; Snyk token used for authentication.